hareenl/gpt-plus/README.md

 ## Configuration
 ### ChatGPT API
-Add ChatGPT functionality by following the steps below.
+Add ChatGPT functionality by following the steps below:
 - Visit [OpenAI](https://platform.openai.com/account/api-keys) to generate an API Key.
-- Rename the .env.template file to .env and add API key to .env file (hidden) located in the gpt-plus folder.
+- Rename the .env.template file located in gpt-plus folder to .env and add API key to the file.
 - Open and edit the files in terminal or by navigating to the directory in file browser.

 #### Example